Alessandroinfo/angular-in-web-component/README.md

-## Guide to Including an Angular App with Routing in a Web Component
+## Guide to wrap an Angular App with Routing in a Web Component

 👋 Welcome the guide on how to include an entire Angular app with routing inside a web component!